 For a knocked-out adult tooth:

 - If the tooth is dirty, rinse it gently with milk or saline solution.
+Do not scrub it or use soap.

 - Seek emergency dental care as quickly as possible — ideally within 30 to 60 minutes.